 On the field, he displays an outstanding natural talent with the ability to invoke fear in even the fiercest competitor.

 Off field, Mat is devoted to his wife Chloe Maxwell, one of Australia’s best-loved models and television personalities.
-Together this power couple have built and grown a healthy business - achieving King and Queen status with Amway/Network 21.
+Together this power couple have built and grown a healthy business - achieving King and Queen status.

 Look closer and you’ll see there’s much more to Mat than his acclaimed international sporting career and satisfying family life.
 Eloquent, engaging and endearingly frank, he is fast becoming known as a talented lifestyle personality.
 Mat’s down-to-earth attitude and cheeky sense of humour give him a boy-next-door appeal that enables him to establish relationships easily with a vast range of people including fans and sponsors.

-He is a warm personality with an incredible inner strength and willingness to accept new challenges; Mat is a media-friendly personality with plenty to offer.
+He is a warm personality with an incredible inner strength and willingness to accept new challenge.
+Mat is a media-friendly personality with plenty to offer.

 Mat is an inspiring motivational speaker delivering valuable learning’s in an understated eloquent manner.
 He is experienced in corporate presentations, sporting functions and Q & A sessions and has thoughtful opinions on many relevant topics but especially how to overcome the obstacles in life.

 2007 - 2010 Australian Rugby League | Gold Coast Jetstar Titans

 2001 - 2006 Australian Rugby Union |The Waratahs - 40 x games |The Wallabies - 45 test matches

 1995 - 2001 Australian Rugby League | Cronulla Sharks